Advice

 Can I retire at 60 with $500k in Australia?

-Retiring at 60 with $500,000 in Australia may be feasible, but it largely depends on your lifestyle expectations and other sources of income, such as the government Age Pension.
+Retiring at 60 with $500,000 in Australia can be feasible, but it largely depends on your lifestyle expectations and other sources of income, such as the government Age Pension.
 Calculations considering your desired lifestyle, expenses, and potential income are crucial for a realistic retirement plan.

 Can a couple retire on $2 million in Australia?